openedx/edx-documentation/en_us/install_operations/source/platform_releases/dogwood.rst

 *********************************

 You can upgrade an Open edX instance that is running the Cypress release to the Dogwood release.
-EdX provides the ``migrate.sh`` script if you have a simple Cypress installation and want to upgrade it automatically.
+EdX provides the ``upgrade.sh`` script if you have a simple Cypress installation and want to upgrade it automatically.
 If you have a more complex or customized installation, you may need to upgrade manually.